-We do not consider reductions from models with multiple variables but focus on the case of a single n-ary variable, implemented in binary pairwise form using the 1-of-n gadget of theorem 11.
-We fix n = 5.
-We also skew the marginals with a singleton factor (translating under the reduction to five singleton factors) to avoid concerns about symmetry artifacts in the marginal error measurements.15 But similar results are obtained for uniform scaling, as well as different values of n.
+We do not consider reductions from models with multiple variables, but focus on the case of a single n-ary variable, implemented in binary pairwise form using the 1-of-n gadget of Theorem 11.
+We fix n = 5; and we skew the marginals with a singleton factor (translating under the reduction to five singleton factors), to avoid concerns about symmetry artifacts in the marginal error measurements.
+But similar results are obtained for uniform scaling, as well as different values of n.

-4.1 Simple Reductions.
-We consider two implementations of the 1-of-5 gadget, corresponding to the ones given in theorem 11.
-Both use a K_5 graph with $\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}$ potentials to constrain at most one (0,1) variable to be 1.
-The first excludes the all-zero case using a limit of soft-XORs (see Figure 3a), and the second with a limit of singleton [1 t] weight factors (see Figure 3b).
-We also explore inference in the second model using the spectral reduction polynomial interpretation method of section 3.6.
+Simple reductions We consider two implementations of the 1-of-5 gadget, corresponding to the ones given in Theorem 11.
+Both use a $K_5$ graph with $\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}$ potentials to constrain at most one (0,1) variable to be 1.
+The first excludes the all-zero case using a limit of soft-XORs (Figure 3a), and the second with a limit of singleton $\begin{bmatrix} 1 & t \end{bmatrix}$ "weight" factors (Figure 3b).
+We also explore inference in the second model using the "spectral reduction" polynomial interpretation method of section 3.6.